flnzba/oetv-tennis-analytics/README.md

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:
-- Python 3.8+
+- Python 3.12.7+
+Optional:
-- Docker (optional, for containerized deployment)
+- Docker (for containerized deployment)
+- node (if you want to test the fetch directly via js -> app.js)

 ## Installation